zayed0099/book_manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .

 ## Support

-For support, email support@bookmanager.com or create an issue in the GitHub repository.
+For support, email zayed.ah06@gmail.com or create an issue in the GitHub repository.

 ## Changelog